klepas/ozlockcon.com/faq.md

 ## Is possession of lockpicking tools legal?

-It depends on which State/Territory you live in, but generally possession within your own house is legal in Australia.
+It depends on which State/Territory you live in -- possession within your own home is legal in most of Australia.

 %further info re VIC?%